yunho7464/yunho7464.github.io/_pages/about.md

 Hello!
 I am Yun.
 I work on HCI research, and I graduated from [National Taiwan University](https://www.ntu.edu.tw/english/) with a B.S. in Psychology.

 My research applies cognitive science to novel interactions and assistive technology, focusing on nonverbal communication between humans and devices.
-I believe knowledge of human cognition, particularly body movements and perceptions, is critical for designing effective nonverbal communication in digital tools.
+I believe knowledge of human cognition, particularly body movements and perceptions, is critical for designing natural human-computer interactions.
 For body movements, I am intrigued by the potential of human motions in designing the device’s new input and output modalities.
-For perceptions, I am passionate about making information accessible and correctly received by studying the individual differences in sensory processes.
+For perceptions, I am passionate about making information accessible by studying the individual differences in sensory processes.

 I am actively seeking PhD positions in HCI, aspiring to bridge cognitive science and technology, ensuring usability in advancing digital tools.